RIVeR-Lab/BOOST/firmwarePioCube/README.md

 - ROS2: >ros2 run teleop_twist_keyboard teleop_twist_keyboard

-### ROSSerial TroubleShooting
+## ROSSerial TroubleShooting
-* [ERROR] [1677681154.605087]: Unable to sync with device; possible link problem or link software version mismatch such as hydro rosserial_python with groovy Arduino
+## [ERROR] [1677681154.605087]: Unable to sync with device; possible link problem or link software version mismatch such as hydro rosserial_python with groovy Arduino
   * Make sure Baud rates are matching
   * Make sure that LOGGING is off on the nucleo so that ONLY ROSserial stuff is is sent out over the serial port connected to the Jetson.

+## If serial isn't getting to jetson, but is getting to laptop
+* Make sure that the power configuration is correct on the NUCLEO board.
+* i.e. since we are using the STLink as a serial to USB adapter, the STLINK must be powered when the MCU is booted.
+* Make sure that we are powering USB through NUCLEO from the jetson.
+  * And if we are using external 5v to power NUCLEO that the correct jumpers are set.